HarryHenryGebel/server-configuration/README.md

 maintain accuracy.
 The ideal number to track must balance the need of the stratum 3 server to provide an accurate time with the need of the stratum 2 servers, which suffer extremely heavy traffic, to avoid being overwhelmed.
-The worst case number is 2, a fact pointed out by the famous observation that the man with one watch always knows the time, but the man with two is never sure.
-The ideal number is generally acknowledge as being between 5 and 7.
+The worst case number is 2, since there is no way to determine which is likely to be correct if they disagree.
+The ideal number is generally acknowledged as being between 5 and 7.
 A server that has fewer than five sources risks losing enough sources that it is left with two.
 A server that exceeds seven sources puts far too much load on the network.

 Additional stratum proceed along the same plan up until stratum 14.
 Pool servers should be located at stratum 3 or 4.

-<a id="orgc7d6255"></a>
+<a id="org75a5eb5"></a>

 ### Checking the status of the NTP service

-<a id="org05bfcec"></a>
+<a id="orge8122f7"></a>

 ## Unattended upgrades setup